fanglong-it/PythonAI/README.md

 Python AI Project Similar Siri

 - If you have any question, don't shy to contact me [Fang.longpc@gmail.com]
-- Thank for readind and having good day with your bug :)))
+- Thank for reading and having good day with your bug :)))